 Here are some other ways foods may make you ‘feel good’ and hence eat in response to your emotions:

-• Feeling full (and bloated) instead of feeling difficult emotions
+- I was feeling full (and bloated) instead of feeling complex emotions.

-• Giving you a variety of sensations and flavors that shifts your attention away from the difficulties of life
+- Giving you a variety of sensations and flavors that shift your attention away from the difficulties of life

 Cheese Can Be An Emotional Eating Magnet!